 How To Earn More Marriott Points

 The biggest bonus category on the Marriott Bold card is, naturally, for Marriott stays.
-The card earns 3x Marriott points per $1 spent with the hotel chain.
-This represents a 2.1% return on your spend with Marriott hotels, based on our 0.7 cents per point valuation for Marriott points.
+The card earns up to 14x Marriott points per $1 spent with the hotel chain.

 Hot Tip: Since you will automatically have Silver Elite status thanks to the 15 elite night credits, you’re going to receive a 10% bonus in base points earned for each Marriott stay.